themitosan/grpp/README.md

 grpp --init
 ```

-Then you will be able to start importing git repos.
+After initializing, you will be able to start importing git repos.

 ## How to import git repos